 Well, the recordings that accompany the method books are to be continually played, in the car and at home.
 At least one parent is to accompany the child to their lesson and learn alongside the child or if not, take notes.
 The parent is to establish a practice routine and must ensure that pieces are played as per their teacher’s directions.
 The parent becomes the ‘at home tutor’ and practicing becomes part of the family routine and as natural as any other family activity.
+The child learns to play by imitation and by rote.

 But what about the child whose environment is not that favourable, whose parents can’t attend lessons or would prefer to send their child to soccer on a Saturday morning than sit through another group lesson or ensemble rehearsal?
 Can a young child learn to play an instrument whose parents don’t want a Suzuki flavoured home?

 Most of the parents of my young students are happy to have their child taught guitar but keep their involvement to a minimum.
-Although some have been known to sit in on lessons and learn alongside their son or daughter, parental involvement is not something I insist on.
-Although, as any music teacher will tell you, parental involvement and enthusiasm can have a huge bearing on the progress of the child.
+Although some have been known to sit in on lessons and learn alongside their son or daughter, parental involvement is not something I insist on. but, as any music teacher will tell you, parental involvement and enthusiasm can have a huge bearing on the progress of the child.

 To learn more about Copy Play and Learn Guitar head to https://www.copyplayandlearn.com/